Split and Expand: An inference-time improvement for Weakly Supervised Cell Instance Segmentation: Introduction

 \section{Introduction}

-Instance segmentation is a key step in many biomedical applications, such as phenotyping \cite{phenotype}, cell-tracking \cite{cell_tracking} and computer-aided cancer diagnosis \cite{breast_cancer_diagnosis,Beck2011SystematicAO}.
-Deep learning models can potentially be used to master this task \cite{DLtechniques}, leading to improvements in those applications, but require large amounts of high quality annotated data.
-Moreover, getting fully-annotated datasets of medical images is expensive.
-Using cloud annotation faces acceptance problems w.r.t. its reliability while it is time-consuming for qualified medical experts to annotate large databases.
-Conversely, it is much easier to obtain dot-annotated datasets, which is the primary motivating factor behind weakly-supervised segmentation.
+Instance segmentation is crucial in many biomedical applications, such as phenotyping \cite{phenotype}, cell-tracking \cite{cell_tracking} and computer-aided cancer diagnosis \cite{breast_cancer_diagnosis,Beck2011SystematicAO}.
+Deep learning models can potentially be deployed to improve instance segmentation quality \cite{DLtechniques} and increase the reliability of these applications, but require large amounts of high quality annotated data.
+Moreover, getting fully annotated datasets of medical images is \textit{expensive} \cite{qu2019_weakly,bearman2016s,Qu_2020}, e.g. for H\&E stains, many pixels need to be carefully annotated for each individual cell.
+It is thus costly for qualified medical experts to annotate large databases, yet alternatives such as cloud annotation are less reliable.
+Conversely, it is much easier to obtain \textit{dot-annotated} datasets (e.g. only one pixel in each cell needs to be annotated), which is the primary motivating factor behind weakly supervised segmentation.

-The prevailing approach to tackle the weakly supervised segmentation problem consists of generating coarse labels using clustering and Voronoi partitioning, and training the segmentation model as usual using these labels \cite{qu2019_weakly,chamanzar2020weakly,tian_selfstimulated,yen2020ninepins}.
-While this approach works well for segmenting foreground pixels from the background, the conversion from the output segmentation map to the instance segmentation one is still coarsely done using basic morphological operations, leading to clumps of cells being identified as a single instance.
-Additionally, we also observe that small cells are often missed.
-This is potentially a big issue, especially when the number of cells detected is a primary concern, e.g cell counting.
+The prevailing approach for weakly supervised (dot-annotated) cell segmentation problem consists of generating coarse labels using various methods (e.g. Voronoi partitioning and clustering), and training the segmentation model using these labels \cite{qu2019_weakly,guo2021learning,chamanzar2020weakly,tian_selfstimulated,yen2020ninepins}.
+While this approach works rather well for segmenting foreground pixels from the background, the conversion from the output segmentation map to the instance segmentation one is still coarsely done using basic morphological operations.
+In many cases, boundaries between cells are not well handled by these morphological operations, leading to clumps of cells being mistakenly identified as a single instance.
+Additionally, we also observe that small cells are often missed in the output segmentation map, which is likely due to the errors in the coarse labels (as noted in \cite{qu2019_weakly,guo2021learning,chamanzar2020weakly}), that might disproportionately affect the smaller cells more.
+Both of these are potentially critical issues, especially when the number of cells detected is a primary concern, e.g cell counting.